 One possible explanation for the apparent peak field variability is that it does not represent actual field strength variability but rather results from us retrieving a variable fraction of the total surface field in the different maps.
 In this case it is reasonable to assume that there would be a relation between field complexity and the peak field strength as the more complex inverted field structures would capture more of the small to intermediate scale field energy.

 This hypothesis is investigated in Fig. \ref{fig-el} by comparing the energy spectra over the angular order $\ell$ of the four ZDI maps with their peak field strengths.
-For the three maps from Feb 2011 to Dec 2017 there is indeed a connection between the field complexity and $|B|_{\rm max}$, as the peak $\ell$ of the inverted fields goes up together with increasing $|B|_{\rm max}$.
-This supports the idea that the apparent variability of the peak field is at least partly governed by the field complexity of the inversion solution.
+In the three maps from February 2011 to December 2017 there is a possible, although weak, connection between the field complexity and $|B|_{\rm max}$.
+The stronger peak fields in the January 2016 and December 2017 maps correspond to significant peaks of magnetic energy in the energy spectra at orders $\ell=2$ and $\ell=3$.
+Similar peaks of magnetic energy at higher $\ell$ orders are absent in the weaker field map of February 2011.
+This suggests that the apparent variability of the peak field is at least partly governed by the field complexity of the inversion solution.